 Many factors influence the natural environment of Sitka National Historical Park, contributing to the interdependencies between organisms and natural objects.
 The humid maritime climate influences much of the plant life, characterized by relatively heavy precipitation with a small temperature range between seasons.
 Glaciation has defined the geologic history and left a legacy that defines today's topography.
 Soils exhibit the relative age of each landform within the park's varied landscape.
 The Indian River's hydrologic activity is perhaps the most significant environmental factors within the park: an ecosystem for salmon and all that rely on the aquatic environment.
-Ultimately, climate change is a human-based factor that alters Sitka National Historical Park's resources, in time, could detract from it ecological integrity.
+Ultimately, climate change is a human-based factor that alters Sitka National Historical Park's resources and over time degrades ecological integrity.

 Although the natural and cultural resources of Sitka National Historical Park are increasingly at risk due to climate change, we are also in a unique position to provide baseline data and monitor long term changes through ongoing research efforts.

 Learn more about climate change in Sitka National Historical Park.